CoScale/docs/_docs_agent/install.md

 {% include alert.html type="warning" text="The following steps require root or administrator access to the servers that host your application.
 If you don't have access, please <a href=\"mailto:info@coscale.com\" class=\"js-support\">contact support</a> so they can provide alternatives." %}

 ## Creating the agent
-To start with the configuration, go to your dashboard and use the sidebar to navigate to <a href="#" db-href="/datasources/agentnew/" class="js-dashboard-link">`DataSources > CoScale agent > Manage`</a>.
+To start with the configuration, go to your dashboard and use the sidebar to navigate to <a href="http://app.coscale.com" db-href="/datasources/agentnew/" class="js-dashboard-link">`DataSources > CoScale agent > Manage`</a>.
 On this page you can  configure the agent(s) you want to install on your servers.
 There is no limit on the amount of agents you can create.

 ### Step 1: Select your operating system